Menai Bay: Geography

-It is an 8 km wide bay on the Zanzibar Strait of the Western Indian Ocean.
+It is a 10 km wide bay on the Zanzibar Channel of the Western Indian Ocean.
 The long coastline of Menai Bay has nineteen villages, with a total population of around 17,000.
 The villages are within the Unguja South Region of Zanzibar.

-The Menai Bay Conservation Area is a marine reserve protecting the habitats and biota of the bay area.
+The Menai Bay Conservation Area (MBCA) is a marine reserve protecting the habitats and biota of the bay area.